Shawnee, Oklahoma: Sports

 Shawnee offers youth sports of all variety either through the YMCA or the Shawnee Sports Association.
 There are also three golf courses, several tennis courts, two bowling alleys, Lion's Club baseball park and a softball complex at Firelake.
 Shawnee briefly hosted the Shawnee Warriors, a semi-pro football team that competed in the Oklahoma Metro Football League competing as the Millers, affiliated with the Oklahoma City Yard Dawgz, a minor league pro arena team that season.

+Shawnee is home to the Potawatomi Fire of The Basketball League (TBL), which plays at FireLake Arena and won league titles in 2023 and 2024.